Fact Sheet: ASPCA Rescue at Lawrence County Animal Shelter

 - The ASPCA found homes for more than 200 animals during the two-day adoption event on July 25 and 26, which drew in more than 900 people throughout Alabama and from as far as Georgia and Tennessee.
 Despite the sweltering heat, many families and individuals came to the ASPCA’s temporary shelter to give these animals a second chance.
 We’re grateful for the support of the local community – volunteers, the public and the media – on this major rescue effort and for their help placing these animals in loving homes.

-- Following the adoption events, the ASPCA will be transporting the remaining animals rescued from Lawrence County Animal Shelter to various animal welfare agencies across the country.
-The shelters and rescue groups will care for the animals until they are ready to be made available for adoption.
-Some of the dogs who require behavioral rehabilitation for severe fear and under-socialization will be transported to the ASPCA Behavioral Rehabilitation Center in Madison, N.J., where animal behavior experts will provide treatment to help them become suitable for adoption.
+- Following the adoption events, the ASPCA transported the remaining animals rescued from Lawrence County Animal Shelter to various animal welfare agencies across the country to be made available for adoption.
+Some of the dogs who required behavioral rehabilitation for severe fear and under-socialization were transported to the ASPCA Behavioral Rehabilitation Center, where animal behavior experts provided treatment to help them become suitable for adoption.

 Below are further details on this case, as reported by credible sources with access to first-hand information.

 - WHNT: Claims of abuse and neglect at Lawrence County Animal Shelter http://whnt.com/2015/06/24/claims-of-abuse-and-neglect-at-lawrence-county-animal-shelter/